alex-laycalvert/game-of-life/README.md

 - `-n <number>`: Number of evolutions to go through (default: 5000)
 - `-s <number>`: Speed of each evolution in milliseconds (default: 250)
 - `-c <character>`: Character to print for occupied cells (accepts UNICODE, default: 'o')

+### GOL Files

+To create your own file for `gol` to run, create any text file and place non-empty characters where you want occupied cells to be.
+Any character can be used and they do not have to be the same.
+Some example files are included in the `examples/` directory with the `.gol` extension.